NhiNguyen34/uav-detection/README.md

-<<<<<<< HEAD
 # uav-detection
-This repository provides checkpoints for YOLOv8, RT-DETR, and YOLOv10 models, each fine-tuned on the VisDrone dataset.
-These models are optimized specifically for detecting UAV (Unmanned Aerial Vehicle) images.

 =======
-# visdrone-detection

 <a target="_blank" href="https://cookiecutter-data-science.drivendata.org/">
     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-A short description of the project.
+This repository provides checkpoints for YOLOv8, RT-DETR, and YOLOv10 models, each fine-tuned on the VisDrone dataset.
+These models are optimized specifically for detecting UAV (Unmanned Aerial Vehicle) images.

 ## Project Organization